 Although shortened and simplified, you may be familiar with this story:

 Team Development provides a new release.
 Team Operations puts it into operation.
 However, there’s been a mistake.
-Team Development says: “It must be Team Operations’ fault, because it worked on my machine.”
+Team Development says: “It must be Team Operations’ fault because it worked on my machine.”
 Team Operations says: “The error must be caused by Team Development”.
-The argument goes round in circles.
-End of story: The release does not go live.
+The argument goes around in circles.
+At the end of the day, the release does not go live.

 DevOps Automation is designed to develop procedures between software development and IT operations that sometimes enable testing and deployment without manual intervention.
 The resulting optimization of the CI/CD pipeline means that releases, updates and bug fixes can be carried out in smaller cycles.
 For DevOps this means a focus on the core tasks and thus also higher productivity.
 The entire company, on the other hand, benefits from the higher frequency of deployments, as the resulting improvements ultimately will benefit the consumer.